Charlotte Curling is always accepting new members!

 - Right to represent Charlotte in bonspiels

-- Use of all club equipment, such as brooms and sliders
+- Use of all “house” equipment, such as brooms and sliders

-- Insurance that covers your curling activities in the club
+- Insurance that covers your curling activities with us

 - Membership in the Grand National Curling Club (GNCC), the US Curling Association (USCA), and US Women’s Curling Association (USWCA)